William Audland KC

 Recent cases include:

-Nicholls v Mapfre; Woodford v Mapfre [2023] EWHC 1031 (KB); and Sedgwick v Mapfre [2022] EWHC 2704 (KB).
-Important cases on whether Spanish Penalty Interest is recoverable in personal injury claims brought in this jurisdiction where the applicable substantive law is Spanish law.
-The two issues are (i) whether the provisions are a matter of substantive law as a matter of EU law under Rome II and (ii) if not whether the English court should exercise its discretion to give effect to such procedural provisions.
-The Court of Appeal granted permission to appeal in all three cases which are to be heard together in May 2024.
-William will be leading the appeals for Mapfre in all the appeals.
+Nicholls v Mapfre; Woodford v Mapfre; Sedgwick v Mapfre [2024] EWCA Civ 7128.
+Important conjoined cases which determined that Spanish Penalty Interest was recoverable in personal injury claims brought in this jurisdiction where the applicable substantive law is Spanish law.
+The appeal determined that the penalty interest provisions are a matter of substantive not procedural law as a matter of EU law under Rome II and that it was recoverable.
+William led the appeals for Mapfre.

 Ashton v Eurolife [2023] EWHC 2540 (KB).
 A High Court claim for catastrophic spinal injuries resulting from an accident when the claimant – a keen amateur road cyclist on a cycling holiday in Greece – collided at speed with a stationary car parked at the side of a rural road in the shade.
 The claim against the insurer of the driver of the car, which alleged breach of Greek Civil Code and Traffic Codes – the applicable law being Greek law under Rome II – was dismissed at trial after the Defendant’s Greek law expert evidence was accepted.
 William represented the successful defendant.